Summary: a Snape mentors Harry story; takes place during Harry's 2nd year (CoS); partially AU.

 "Potter!"
 Severus Snape spat from the front of the dungeon classroom in an icy voice that echoed off of the stone walls surrounding them.

-Harry, his heart thudding madly, had just finished hastily stuffing his parchment and quill into his shoulder bag and turned to flee the deadly silence of the classroom.
-Snape's voice, dripping with malice had caused him to jump and snap his head around to face his irate potions master.
+Harry's heart thudded.
+He had just finished stuffing his parchment and quill into his shoulder bag and had turned to flee the deadly silence of the classroom.
+But Snape's voice, dripping with malice, had caused him to jump and snap his head around to face his irate potions master.

 He can't have known it was me, thought Harry as he glared at his professor with a mingled look of anxiety and disgust.

-However, Snape's whispered warning of a guaranteed expulsion loomed in Harry's mind, and the bespectacled twelve-year-old swallowed hard attempting to relieve the dryness in his throat.
+Snape's whispered warning of a guaranteed expulsion loomed in Harry's mind, and the bespectacled twelve-year-old swallowed hard, attempting to relieve the dryness in his throat.